 And it’s not just the biggest companies.
-Small and mid-size companies are also creating reports, particularly B2B organizations with requirements for their supply chain.
-In fact The Conference Board reported 25% of public companies earning under $1B disclosed sustainability data, up from 15% in the prior year.
+Small and mid-size companies are also creating reports, particularly B2B organizations with requirements for their supply chain, and also as part of their recruiting strategies.

 Say yes to discrete reports

 A robust website with all the information for mainstream and niche audiences is always appreciated, but it serves a different purpose than a discrete report.
-Courteney Keatinge, Director of ESG Research at Glass Lewis, made it clear she preferred a searchable PDF format, not a big website where the isolated annual information was harder to unearth.
-Ann Condon, Director of Resource and Environmental Strategies at GE, spoke about GE’s first integrated report, which contains high level information and serves as a roadmap to point stakeholders to other regulatory documents and websites for more information.
-Information can live in many places, but helping stakeholders and investors find the relevant information faster was desired.
+Information can live in many places, but helping serious stakeholders and investors find the relevant information faster is always good.
 Suggestions:

 - Include a roadmap or index linking directly to specific information (the GRI index is a good framework for this, even if your report is only “informed” by G4).

 - Consider other Frameworks, GRI is the baseline now.
 SASB, TCFD, and CDP are all important for investor audiences.